 Our History

 Helping Hands of St. Louis is dedicated to serving God’s people by providing a hot nutritious meal and a compassionate ear to all who come to us in need.
 Through our ministry of hospitality, we strive to acknowledge the dignity of each person; to foster an atmosphere of courtesy and fellowship: and to provide support in times of material or spiritual need.
-Helping Hands of St. Louis serves approximately 80,000 on-site meals on an annual basis.
+Helping Hands of St. Louis serves over 40,000 on-site meals annually.

 Helping Hands of St. Louis